gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 }
 ```

-we get an error when strict concurrency is enabled since `Client` is not
+we get an error in `openNewAccount` when strict concurrency is enabled since
-sendable:
+`Client` is not sendable:

 ```swift
 bank.swift:16:26: warning: passing argument of non-sendable type 'Client' into actor-isolated context may introduce data races